noahcs2002/jcc-mono-v2/readme.md

 ## API

+## Maintenance
+There are a few maintenance scripts provided for convenience.

+- `rotate_jwt.sh` will rotate the JWT secret stored in the `application.properties` file for the v1 API.
+This should be done semi-regularly

 ## Database

 ### Adding new Permissions
 - All stored procedures in the database belong to the `APP_USER` schema.
 - To add a new permission to the system, run the stored proc `INSERT_PERMISSION()`.
 This procedure takes the following params: